sichinaga/sichinaga.github.io/teaching.md

 title: Sara Ichinaga
 ---

-# Graduate Certificate in AI and ML for Engineering Program
+## Graduate Certificate in AI and ML for Engineering Program
-I am currently a teaching assistant for the UW College of Engineering [Graduate Certificate in AI and ML for Engineering Program](https://www.engr.washington.edu/admission/professional-masters-certificates/artificial-intelligence-and-machine-learning-certificate).
+I am currently a teaching assistant for the UW College of Engineering [Graduate Certificate in Artificial Intelligence and Machine Learning for Engineering Program](https://www.engr.washington.edu/admission/professional-masters-certificates/artificial-intelligence-and-machine-learning-certificate).

 - **ENGR 515: Data-Driven Optimization** (Teaching Assistant, Winter 2025)